 In addition to her role as Founder & President of Effective Altruism, LLC, Erin is on the Board of Directors for the Council for Certification in Volunteer Administration, serves on the Advisory Council for Fund the People, contributes to the Oregon Committee on Volunteerism, and was one of the founding board members of the Association of Leaders in Volunteer Engagement (AL!VE).
 Dr. Barnhart also serves as an online instructor for AmeriCorps VISTA and teaches graduate and undergraduate courses as an adjunct professor at the University of Oregon and with IPSL.
 Lastly, Erin is a Girl Rising Ambassador for Oregon and was a state-level volunteer organizer for the Women's March on Washington in 2017.

-Erin has presented trainings and served on expert panels at a number of regional, national, and international events and conferences, including the Intercultural Horizons Conference, NAFSA Region I Conference, National Association for Ethnic Studies Conference, National Conference on Volunteering and Service, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) Conference, International Association for Volunteer Effort (IAVE) World Volunteer Conference, IAVE Asia-Pacific Regional Conference, and Volonteurope European Workshop on Voluntary Action.
+Erin has served as a keynote speaker, facilitated trainings, and participated on expert panels at a number of regional, national, and international gatherings and conferences, including the Intercultural Horizons Conference, NAFSA Region I Conference, National Association for Ethnic Studies Conference, National Conference on Volunteering and Service, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) Conference, International Association for Volunteer Effort (IAVE) World Volunteer Conference, IAVE Asia-Pacific Regional Conference, and Volonteurope European Workshop on Voluntary Action.